spring-projects/spring-petclinic/README.md

 ## Building a Container

-There is no `Dockerfile` in this project.
-You can build a container image (if you have a docker daemon) using the Spring Boot build plugin:
+This fork ships an explicit `Dockerfile` - see [Container](#container) below.
+Upstream instead builds the image with the Spring Boot build plugin:

 ## Running the Container Image